nshiab/simple-data-analysis/README.md

     .data(
         simpleData.getData()
         // getData() returns the data as
-        // an array of objects!
+        // an array of objects.
 Easy!
     )
-    // Keep on doing your D3 magic!
+    // Keep on doing your D3 magic.
 ```

 ## Using it with ThreeJS / React Three Fiber (shaders)